-The GSD also chairs the Sustainability Steering Committee that consists of 4 members of the ELT including the ELTS.
-The GSD uses this Committee to seek executive feedback regarding developing policies, programs, and progress.
+The CSO also chairs the Sustainability Steering Committee that consists of 4 members of the ELT including the ELTS.
+Through this Steering Committee, the CSO seeks executive feedback regarding strategy development, policies, programs, and progress.
 This Committee meets quarterly at a minimum, however more frequent meetings are held as needed.